20 Best Dumbbell Leg Exercises To Build Bigger Legs

 The dumbbell step-up is a great leg workout for building lower-body strength and power.

-This exercise targets quadriceps and also involves calves and glutes & hip flexors.
+This exercise targets the quadriceps and involves calves, glutes & hip flexors.

 Tips